Ureterocele and Ureteral Duplication in Children

 - Pain in the back or side below the ribs

-The symptoms can seem like other health conditions.
+Some of these symptoms can be caused by other health conditions.
 Take your child to see their healthcare provider for a diagnosis.

 How is ureterocele and ureteral duplication diagnosed in a child?